-- + Provide a comprehensive plan for development of the Nakase Property, which implements the goals and policies of the Lake Forest General Plan. - + Develop new neighborhoods compatible with, and complementary to, the fabric of the larger Nakase Planned Community. - + Provide a balanced mix of single family and high density senior affordable residential units, open space, and active private uses open to the public. - + Accommodate public uses by incorporating a new elementary school site conveniently located within easy walking distance for residents and nearby neighborhoods. - + Utilize the character and terrain of the site to develop a grading plan for the project and the community in such a way that the community embraces a harmonious relationship with its natural surroundings and celebrates them. - + Provide an exceptional trail system, private parks open to the public including a Central Park, Neighborhood Park, and Neighborhood Mini Parks, and a landmark private recreational facility for project residents only. - + Establish a cohesive community experience that seamlessly blends with its Southern California locale. - + Reduce vehicular traffic and peak hour trips through thoughtful site planning that emphasizes connectivity, access, and mobility. - + Create high-quality residential homes and distinct, identifiable neighborhoods, with a range of specifically targeted single-family product types.
+- + Provide a comprehensive plan for development of the Nakase Property, which implements the goals and policies of the Lake Forest General Plan. - + Develop new neighborhoods compatible with, and complementary to, the fabric of the larger Nakase Planned Community. - + Provide a balanced mix of single family and high density senior affordable residential units, open space, and active private uses open to the public. - + Utilize the character and terrain of the site to develop a grading plan for the project and the community in such a way that the community embraces a harmonious relationship with its natural surroundings and celebrates them. - + Provide an exceptional trail system, private parks open to the public including a Central Park, Neighborhood Park, and Neighborhood Mini Parks, and a landmark private recreational facility for project residents only. - + Establish a cohesive community experience that seamlessly blends with its Southern California locale. - + Reduce vehicular traffic and peak hour trips through thoughtful site planning that emphasizes connectivity, access, and mobility. - + Create high-quality residential homes and distinct, identifiable neighborhoods, with a range of specifically targeted single-family product types.